prujaka/extsgn-2d/README.md

     n_x = 500
     n_y = 500
     ```
+* Make sure that in your terminal, you are in the main directory of the repo so that you could use the Makefile.

 * To draw a full 2D contour plot of the water depth `h` with the numerical schlieren filter `log(1 + log(1 + 25*|grad h|))` applied, execute the `contourplot.py` script with python: